uwecerron/SerialReaderServer/README.md

-SerialPort
+##SerialPort

-This is a Serial Port data streamer I wrote to forward data from an Arduino device to my web server.
+C Script to forward data from any /dev device to a server.

+##TO DO
+*Need to upload php server file.